It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 Covered services:

-• Hospital visits, doctor and nursing services, services to diagnose what’s wrong (such as blood tests and x-rays), ward room accommodation and meals if you stay, medications for in patients (once a patient is discharged, prescribed medications are not covered)
+• Hospital visits, doctor and nursing services, services to diagnose what’s wrong (such as blood tests and x-rays), wardroom accommodation and meals if you stay (if you want semi-private or private you must pay fees), medications for in patients (once discharged, prescribed medications are not covered)

-• Optometry is covered only to an extent for those between the ages of 20 and 64 who have a specific medical condition, and an annual eye exam is covered for those 19 and under or 65 and older.
-Glasses or lenses are not covered.
+• Optometry is covered only to an extent for those between the ages of 20 and 64 who have a specific medical condition, and an annual eye exam is covered for those 19 and under or every 18 months for those 65 and older.
+Glasses or lenses are not covered

-• Ambulance services are covered to an extent, though you will have to cover some of the cost
+• Ambulance services may be covered for medical emergencies, but often you will have to cover some of the cost

-• Prescription drugs: coverage is available for people up to age 25.
-There is a senior drug for seniors over age 64
+• Prescription drugs: coverage is available for people up to age 25 who do not have private coverage.
+There is a senior drug program for seniors over age 64

 • Fees related to travel for health services are available if you live in Northern Ontario